Louvers and HVAC

 What are Industrial Louvers?

-In addition to stationary or adjustable louvers, different louver applications impact the material and durability.
-For example, industrial louvers are made from wood or metal and are made to withstand extreme wind, rain, and snow.
-You’ll typically find industrial louvers in factories or warehouses and in some office buildings.
+Industrial louvers are made from wood or metal and are made to withstand extreme wind, rain, and snow.
+You’ll typically find them in factories or warehouses and in some office buildings.

-Industrial louvers can help provide higher air quality inside manufacturing facilities.
-Since poor air quality inside a building can contribute to or even cause cancer, infections, and chronic conditions, louvers help remove pollution such as:
+They can help provide higher air quality inside manufacturing facilities.
+Since poor air quality inside a building can contribute to or even cause cancer, infections, and chronic conditions, they help remove pollution such as:

 Exhaust Louver Purposes